-However, the first Velocity kit aircraft will be built by the final year engineering students at Belfast Metropolitan College because Northern Ireland has been far more open to the concept of Hangar Homes, the company of which will own the Velocity aircraft when built, and once approved by the LAA, will become the exclusive agent for Velocity Aircraft in the UK and Ireland, both north and south.
+However, the first Velocity kit aircraft will be built by the engineering students at Belfast Metropolitan College because Northern Ireland has been more open to the concept of Hangar Homes.
+The company owns the Velocity kit aircraft and when approved by the LAA, will be the exclusive agent for Velocity Aircraft in the UK and Ireland.

-It is hoped that later the Velocity kit aircraft will also be built by the final year engineering students at CEMAST College on Solent (Daedalus) Airport if they allow the live/work hangars to be built there, where both Hangar Homes Ltd and Velocity UK will then be based.
+It is hoped that later the Velocity kit aircraft will also be built by the engineering students at CEMAST College on Solent (Daedalus) Airport if they allow the live/work hangars to be built there, where both Hangar Homes Ltd and Velocity UK will then be based.